 It makes so much sense bringing the question of how a country with such as a significant source of wealth can’t currently afford to feed its people?

 During the ‘revolution Chavez era’, government far overspent on welfare programs, and it fixed prices for everything.
 Farmlands were declared state property and then they were abandoned and it made the nation dependent on selling its oil abroad.

-Shortages of basic goods and services, high inflation, political crisis and the increasing violence with 27,875 murders per year, according with the Observatory of Violence Venezuelan Organization, explain why Venezuelans flee their country.
+Shortages of basic goods and services, high inflation, political crisis and the increasing violence with 27,875 murders per year, according to the Observatory of Violence Venezuelan Organization, explain why Venezuelans flee their country.

-Although official statistics have not being found yet, according to recent research by sociologists at the Universidad Central of Venezuela, 1.6 million Venezuelans live abroad.
+Although official statistics have not been found yet, according to recent research by sociologists at the Universidad Central of Venezuela, 1.6 million Venezuelans live abroad.

 Argentina, Chile, Colombia, USA and European countries as, Spain, Italy and Ireland have welcomed thousands of Venezuelans who seek for a better quality of life.

 Many of them had to leave behind their families and dreams of building a future in the country where they grew up in.

 Nadeska Bravo is 26 years old with a bachelor degree in Industrial Engineering.
 She was born in the second biggest city of Venezuela called Maracaibo and was raised by her grandmother, due to his mother died after bringing her to this world.

 ‘Being miles away from my family is the most difficult to me.
 It has been the hardest decision I ever made in my life.
 My family did everything to guarantee me a great future with a successful career, so they got to send me to one of the most recognized colleges in my city, despite their low economic resources’.
 She said.

 Bravo explained that after becoming professional in 2012, it was complicated to find a job: ‘I applied for multinationals and other companies and most of them required English as a second language, so I decided to come to Ireland for 6 months for an English course’.